 You could even have two attachment lines permanently tied to the boom, one for a low boom position one for a higher boom position.
 Or with some nifty knot work, even two loops on one line.

 There are other places where it’s important to get dyneema lengths and bowsies right.
 The picture below shows the downhaul tensioning bowsie for tensioning the main sail luff.
 The luff is the leading edge of the sail.
-In this picture below the bowsie is set correctly and the downhaul will be easy to tighten.
+In this picture below the bowsie is set correctly and the downhaul will be easy to set.

 Make sure the sail is tied to the mast boom as close to the top as possible, in the picture below, this gap could be smaller.
 If this gap is too large, it becomes impossible to tension the luff with the downhaul bowsie (see above).
+N.B. not the luff needs much tension.

 Once the rig is correctly set up, a nice design feature of the Dragonforce 65 becomes apparent which is that the whole rig can be removed from the boat very quickly by unhooking it in four places.